BSCNRB595022/college-ecommerce-db-group-vi/src/instructions/DB_CREATION.md

 # Database Setup Instructions

-Hello!
 To set up the database, please follow the instructions below:

 1. **Open PostgreSQL**: Click the 'Windows/Start' button on your keyboard and search for `psql`.
 This command will only work if you have Postgres installed.
 If you haven't installed it yet, you can download it from [here](https://www.postgresql.org/download/).